gvwilson/thirdbit/reading.md

 1. Samuel Moyn: *[The Last Utopia][last-utopia]*.
    Argues that human rights became the defining issue for post-war progressives only because others failed.

+1. Siddhartha Mukherjee: *[The Emperor of All Maladies][emperor-maladies]*.
+   A history of cancer and its (mis)treatment, and of the people it has touched.

 1. George Orwell: *[Essays][orwell]*.
    The best writing from the best political writer (in English) of the 20th Century.